luontola/gospec/README.md

 - **Fluent API** - The syntax for writing specs should be easily readable.
 It should be obvious that what an assert does, and which is the *expected* and which the *actual* value.
 Also writing the specs should be easy, requiring as little syntax as possible, but readability has always higher priority than writability.

 - **Parallel Execution** - Running the specs [quickly](http://agileinaflash.blogspot.com/2009/02/first.html) (i.e. less than 10-20 seconds) is a must for using TDD, so being able to take advantage of all processing power is important, and multiple CPU cores is the only way to go fast in the foreseen future.
-GoSpec executes the specs using as much concurrency as possible (one goroutine for each leaf spec), so that it would be possible to utilize all available CPU cores (just remember to set GOMAXPROCS).
+GoSpec executes the specs using as much parallelism as possible (one goroutine for each leaf spec), so that it would be possible to utilize all available CPU cores (just remember to set GOMAXPROCS).

 License